Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Space-time smoothing using complex survey data

-Consider a study region that is partitioned into \(n\) areas, with interest focusing on estimating the prevalence of a binary indicator in each area, possibly over time.
-The data are collected via some complex survey design.
-For each individual \(j\), let \(y_j\) denote the individual's outcome, and \(w_j\) denote the design weight associated with this individual.
-Further, let \(s_{it}\) represent the indexes of individuals sampled in area \(i\) and in time period \(t\).
-The design-based estimator \citep{horvitz:thompson:52, hajek:71} is This is an example of a direct estimate.
-The variance of \(\hat p_{it}^{\texttt{HT}}\) can be calculated using standard methods \citep{wolter:07}.
-Let \(V^{\texttt{HT}}_{it}\) denote the design-based variance of \(\mbox{logit}(p_{it}^{\texttt{HT}})\), obtained from the design-based variance of \(p_{it}^{\texttt{HT}}\) via linearization (the delta method).
-We take the direct estimates as input data and estimate the true prevalence with the random effects model, In this model, which is a space-time smoothing extension of the \cite{fay:herriot:79} model, \(\mbox{expit}(\lambda_{it})\) is the true prevalence we aim to estimate, and \(\mbox{\boldmath $x$}_{it}\) are areal-level covariates that are potentially time-varying.
+In this model, which is a space-time smoothing extension of the Fay and Herriot (1979) model, \(\mbox{expit}(\lambda_{it})\) is the true prevalence we aim to estimate, and \(x_{it}\) are area-level covariates.
 The rest of the terms are normally distributed random effects including structured time trends \(\alpha_t\), unstructured, independent and identically distributed (iid), temporal terms \(\epsilon_t\), structured spatial trends \(S_i\), unstructured spatial terms \(e_i\), and space-time interaction terms \(\delta_{it}\).
-The terms \(e_i+S_i\) are implemented via the BYM2 parameterization \citep{riebler:etal:16}, a reparameterization of the classical BYM model \citep{besagbayesian} that combines iid error terms with intrinsic conditional autoregressive (ICAR) random effects.
-Several different temporal models are implemented in \pkg{SUMMER} for the structured temporal trends and space-time interaction effects, including random walks of order 1 and 2, and autoregressive models \citep{rue:knorrheld:05} with additional linear trends.
-The interaction term \(\delta_{it}\) can be one of the type I to IV interactions of the chosen temporal model and the ICAR model in space, as described in \citet{knorrheld:00}.
+The terms \(e_i+S_i\) are implemented via the BYM2 parameterization (Riebler et al. 2016), a reparameterization of the classical BYM model (Besag, York, and Mollié 1991) that combines iid error terms with intrinsic conditional autoregressive (ICAR) random effects.
+Several different temporal models are implemented in \CRANpkg{SUMMER} for the structured temporal trends and space-time interaction effects, including random walks of order 1 and 2, and autoregressive models (Håvard Rue and Held 2005) with additional linear trends.
+The interaction term \(\delta_{it}\) can be one of the type I to IV interactions of the chosen temporal model and the ICAR model in space, as described in Knorr-Held (2000).
 In order for the model to be identifiable, we impose sum-to-zero constraints on each group of random effects.
-More details on the prior choices are provided in Section \ref{sec:model-prior}.
+More details on the prior choices are provided in the supplementary materials.